anyamh12/sf-crime-data-story/README.md

 The San Francisco Police Department records incidents that officers respond to or document.
 The data is made publicly available to improve transparency and allow researchers, journalists, and residents to better understand crime trends throughout the city.

 ### Is this source trustworthy?
-Because the data comes directly from the San Francisco Police Department and is distributed through the city's official Open Data Portal, it is considered a reliable government saource.
+Because the data comes directly from the San Francisco Police Department and is distributed through the city's official Open Data Portal, it is considered a reliable government source.
 However, like any dataset, it has limitations.
 It only includes crimes that were reported or recorded by police and may contain reporting delays or updates after publication.

 ## Data Cleaning and Analysis
 The original dataset contained 1,043,833 police reports covering the years 2018-2025.